adeveloperdiary/DeepLearning_MiniProjects/GoogLeNet/readme.md

-# Implementation of GoogLenet using PyTorch
+# Implementation of GoogLeNet using PyTorch
-This implementation is an almost exact replica of the GoogLenet paper in PyTorch, however there are many common factors that were taken care such as:
+This is the implementation of GoogLenet paper in PyTorch, however there are many other common factors that were taken care such as:

 1. Data Augmentation is outside of main class and can be defined in a semi declarative way using albumentations library inside the transformation.py class.